Some links in this post may be affiliate links

 You may also grow Trailing Jade in a closed terrarium where a high humidity can be maintained.
 Do not mist the leaves at it can encourage fungal diseases.

-Repot your Trailing Jade at the beginning of the growing season (spring to early summer), only when the plant has become pot-bound.
+Repot Trailing Jade at the beginning of the growing season (spring to early summer), only when the plant has become pot-bound.
 It flourishes when the roots are confined.

 Pruning Trailing Jade Peperomia involves regular removal of dead foliage to maintain the plant neat and tidy as well as reduce pest and disease infestations.